 Foreign Accounts?
 Check your FBAR Compliance Before the June 30 Filing Deadline

 Whether you live in the United State or abroad in a nation like China, Brazil, Ecuador, or Saudi Arabia you may have an obligation to file FBAR.
 Whether that obligation exists turns on whether you have foreign accounts in excess of the filing threshold.
 Work with CPA Ted Kleinman and U.S. Tax Help to satisfy this obligation and avoid fines and penalties.
-Call Ted at (541) 923-0903 today to schedule a free consultation.
+Call Ted at (541) 923-0903 today to schedule a consultation.